 In some cases, Wellbutrin may be prescribed to help treat obesity or binge-eating disorder.
 This is because Wellbutrin can cause weight loss.
 Although not a guaranteed side effect, weight loss on Wellbutrin is common.
 This is not the intended use for it, though, and should only be taken to manage weight under the supervision of a psychiatrist or medical doctor.

 Change can be slow, especially change in our mental health.
-If you’re feeling frustrated with your lack of progress, keep an eye out for these signs that Wellbutrin is working:
+These signs can indicate that Wellbutrin is working:

 - Your mood is improving.

-Since most people take Wellbutrin because they are struggling with a mood disorder like Depression or Anxiety, improved mood is the number one way to note if Wellbutrin is working.
+Since most people take Wellbutrin for Depression or Anxiety, improved mood is the number one way to note if Wellbutrin is working.
 It might not be as simple as “Do I feel happier?”
 (Although that is certainly a good sign!)
-Improved mood can have smaller metrics as well, such as a decrease in panic attacks or an improved sense of self-worth.
+Improved mood can have smaller signals as well, such as a decrease in panic attacks or an improved sense of self-worth.
 It can be helpful to track your mood daily or throughout the day.
 Try one of these mental health apps to track your mood, or start a journal.
 Staying mindful throughout your day about how you feel will help you notice positive improvements as they happen.

 - You want to do things again.

 The increased energy and motivation that Wellbutrin can give you will likely translate into you enjoying your hobbies or wanting to hang out with people again.
 A common symptom of depression is anhedonia, when nothing sounds fun anymore.
-Self-isolating and withdrawal is a common symptom of many of the disorders that Wellbutrin treats.
+Self-isolating and withdrawal is a common symptom of many of the disorders that Wellbutrin treats such as depression.
 When you want to engage with life again, meet up with old friends, and start doing your hobbies again, that’s a sign that Wellbutrin is working.

 - You feel like yourself.

 Mental illness can steal your sense of self.
-It can make you feel like a shadow of who you once were or like someone else entirely.
 Wellbutrin should, over time, return this sense of self to you.
 You might feel fewer mood swings and feel more in control of yourself and your surroundings.
+In the case of using Wellbutrin for OCD, you may start to feel more in control of your actions and thoughts.

 - Your physical health is improving.